EdAyers/mathlib/docs/meta_1.md

 ## How tactics work.

-I would first like to remind everyone that I have massively simplified how Lean actually works.
+I would first like to remind everyone that I have massively simplified how Lean actually works to the point that the Lean developers will cringe when they read this.
 My goal is to give a kind of working abstraction that tactic writers can use to reason about how Lean will behave.

 Suppose that we are trying to construct a valid `expr` of a certain type `T` using tactics.
 If `T : Prop`, then this is the same task as proving the statement `T`.
 We might start by writing (say):